Two Fluid Quantum Bouncing Cosmology I: Theoretical Model: Perturbations in a contracting universe

 the gravitational weights $\gw_i$ being defined in \eqref{gw}.
 The conjugate momentum associated with $\zeta$ involves the gauge-invariant energy density contrasts of each fluid, given by

 where $\psi$ is the metric perturbation defined in Eq.~\eqref{ds2P}.
 The total energy density contrast is then expressed as

 and the corresponding conjugate momentum for the curvature perturbation is

 where $s = H / |H|$ denotes the sign of the Hubble parameter, i.e. $s=-1$ in the contracting phase and $s=+1$ during expansion.
 This definition of $\Pi_\zeta$ combines the total energy density fluctuation ($\ec_\rho$) with the spatial curvature ($\zeta$).
-Consequently, $\Pi_\zeta$ is dynamically sensitive only to genuine curvature perturbations and remains unaffected by pure isocurvature (entropy) modes.
+Consequently, $\Pi_\zeta$ is dynamically sensitive to curvature perturbations, as $\zeta$ appears explicitly as the source term in its equation of motion, while pure isocurvature (entropy) modes do not enter directly.
+In addition, note that $\Pi_\zeta$ is related to the Bardeen potential $\Psi_k$ in Fourier space through

-As shown in Ref.~\cite{Peter:2015zaa}, see Eq.~(33) for a flat background, the curvature perturbation for each fluid reads $\zeta_i = \psi + H \mathcal{V}_i$, where $\mathcal{V}_i$ is the (gauge-dependent) velocity potential associated with fluid $i$ and $\psi$ the (gauge-dependent) curvature perturbation.
-In the constant-curvature gauge ($\psi = 0$), this relation reduces to $\zeta_i = H \mathcal{V}_i$, showing that $\zeta_i$ differs from the velocity potential by an extra factor of $H$.
+In the constant-curvature gauge ($\psi = 0$), the curvature perturbation reduces to $ \zeta_i = H\mathcal{V}_i$, showing that $\zeta_i$ differs from the velocity potential by an extra factor of $H$.
 The physical velocity perturbation is given by the spatial gradient of $\mathcal{V}_i$.
 Motivated by this, we introduce the gauge-invariant variable

 which, in the constant-curvature gauge, coincides with the modulus of the gauge-dependent velocity perturbation.
 Note that in this gauge, the gauge-invariant contrast $\ec_{\rho_i}$ reduces to the gauge-dependent energy density contrast $\propto \delta \rho_i$.